 But all too often, we don’t have enough space on our iPhones, iPads, or iPods to store all those videos and up until now with iOS 13 and iPadOS, watching movies and other content directly from an external USB drive just wasn’t possible.
 But with iPadOS and iOS13, no more!

-With the launch of iOS 13 and iPadOS, Apple changes the game for all iDevices users with official external drive support for iPad and even the iPhone and iPod.
+With the iOS 13+ and iPadOS, Apple changes the game for all iDevices users with official external drive support for iPad and even the iPhone and iPod.

 One thing a lot of readers want to know is can you watch movies directly from your external drive without saving it to your iPad or iPhone first?
 And the answer is (with some caveats)…yes!
 So now, we can indeed play our movies and videos on and external drive using our iDevices, even when traveling and offline!